 Some recommend priming with a gray color as a compromise between the two.
 In my experience, this is the worst of both worlds.
-You can never get truly vibrant colors over gray, even less so over black.
+You can usually never get truly vibrant colors over gray, even less so over black.
 They will always be somewhat subdued, so keep that in mind.
 If you want less saturated colors, you may want to paint over gray or black primer.
 It really depends what look you're trying to achieve.

-Assuming that you paint with thinned acrylic paint (which you should) you will need to paint several coats over gray primer for either bright or very dark colors.
-This often covers over details unless you're careful to apply very thin layers of paint and carefully preventing accumulation in detailed areas.
-Much more importantly, painting over gray, it's difficult to get the full dynamic range of bright and dark colors.
+Assuming that you paint with thinned acrylic paint (which you should) you will need to paint several coats over gray primer to get either bright or very dark colors.
+This often covers over details unless you're careful to apply very thin layers of paint and carefully prevent accumulation.
+Much more importantly when using acrylics, painting over gray, it's difficult to get the full dynamic range of bright and dark colors.
 Your pieces may end up looking drab.

 What Color Do I Prime With?

-Realistic blends are now in.
+Realistic blends are now popular.
 Lifelike miniatures win awards.
-However, for either style, you still need to be able to obtain a full spectrum of color, from sparingly-applied brights to earthy tones.
+However, no matter your style, you still need to be able to obtain a full spectrum of color, from thinly applied brights to earth tones.

 OK, you may think, that's great for bright colors, but what about dark ones?
-Here's a secret of the pigments in paint.
+Here's a key point.
 Light colors are far less opaque than darker ones.
-Dark paint covers over white primer far easier, and with fewer coats, than painting light colors over a darker primer.
+Dark paint covers over white primer far easier (and with fewer coats) than painting light colors over darker primer. w

 Advanced Technique - Blackwash